What Goes Into an Appraisal?

-This is where the appraiser pulls information on local building costs, labor rates and other elements to figure out how much it would cost to replace the property being appraised.
-This estimate usually sets the maximum on what a property would sell for.
-It's also the least used method.
+Here, we analyze information on local building costs, the cost of labor and other factors to figure out how much it would cost to build a property nearly identical to the one being appraised.
+This value usually sets the maximum on what a property would sell for.
+The cost approach is also the least used predictor of value.

 Valuation Using the Income Approach